tidymodels/TMwR/README.md

 bookdown::render_book("index.Rmd", "bookdown::gitbook")
 ```

 This will create the HTML files in a directory called `_book`.
+Although we eventually plan to publish a paper version of this work, we do _not_ currently support building to a PDF version.

 # Contributing